 - Organ transplants

 However, we must stress that every provider is different so one may cover something you don’t expect.
 That’s why we encourage anyone considering private health insurance to call us for free, non-committal advice, and find out if there is a policy that meets all your needs.

 What are the benefits of private health insurance?

 People take out private health insurance for lots of different reasons, but the main benefits are:

-- Shorter waiting times: The maximum waiting time on the NHS is 18 weeks, but since this is only a target, there still could be further delays.
+- Shorter waiting times: The target waiting time on the NHS is 18 weeks for “non-urgent” conditions, but since this is only a target, there still could be further delays.
 Private health insurance means you’ll be seen much more quickly.

 - Specialist treatment and referrals: You can receive a second opinion from a specialist and access diagnostics and treatment which has either been denied to you, or is simply unavailable on the NHS.

 - Choice of consultant and hospital: You can choose where to receive treatment from your hospital list, and may be able to pick a consultant depending on your policy.